jlu5/SupyPlugins/README.md

 * `$ git clone https://github.com/GLolol/SupyPlugins`

-and adding the folder to your bot's `config directories.plugins`.
+and add the folder to your bot's `config directories.plugins`.

 **You will need a working copy of [Limnoria](https://github.com/ProgVal/Limnoria) running on Python 2.7 or Python 3.4+.** Anything older will *not* work.